openedx/edx-documentation/en_us/shared/exercises_tools/dropdown.rst

      * - Attribute
        - Description
      * - partial_credit (optional)
        - Specifies that the problem can award partial credit.
-     * - type (required)
-       - If used, must be set to "points".
+If used, value must be ``points``.

   Children